-- Y.15 Forecasts of water consumption are important for water resources planning and drainage and wastewater planning.
+- Y.14 Forecasts of water consumption are important for water resources planning and drainage and wastewater planning.
 The foundation of WRMP is to ensure we are using available resources efficiently and as such we are working to reduce resources lost through leakage, and to help our customers to use water more efficiently.
-Driving down water demand will impact the volume of wastewater to be collected and treated at our STWs. - Y.16 We also incorporate effluent returns from STWs to rivers into the modelling of our supply capability for WRMP.
+Driving down water demand will impact the volume of wastewater to be collected and treated at our STWs. - Y.15 We also incorporate effluent returns from STWs to rivers into the modelling of our supply capability for WRMP.
 This incorporates data also used in DWMPs (STW catchment), in conjunction with water supply zone information (FMZs).
 We use this information to determine the proportions of water used in a WRZ will be returned to which rivers.

-- Y.17 Details of how we forecast water consumption in our WRMP are provided in the WRMP Main Report Section 3. - Y.18 DWMP STW demand forecasts incorporate WRMP water consumption in their Dry Weather Flow (DWF) projections.
-Details of how we forecast DWF in our DWMP are provided in the DWMP Baseline Risk and Vulnerability Assessment (BRAVA) Technical Appendix.
+- Y.16 Details of how we forecast water consumption in our WRMP will be provided in the WRMP Main Report Section 3. - Y.17 DWMP STW demand forecasts incorporate WRMP water consumption in their Dry Weather Flow (DWF) projections.
+Details of how we forecast DWF in our DWMP are provided in the DWMP Baseline (BRAVA) Appendix.